 - Buy-side obligations – availability of disclosures

-It is a shame that the Commission did not choose to provide needed clarity on Article 5(1)(e)4, which has been a bone of contention on cross-border transactions for some time.
+It is a shame that the EU Commission did not choose to provide needed clarity on Article 5(1)(e)11, which has been a bone of contention on cross-border transactions for some time.
 An equivalence regime ensuring that EU investors would not be disadvantaged and could have relied on information in a different format would have been a fitting solution in our view.
 This is all the more surprising given that the ESAs had been in favour of an assumption of compliance for third-country securitisations, notwithstanding that not all of the Article 7 requirements would be fulfilled and recommended a ‘third-country equivalence regime for transparency requirements’.
-Unfortunately market concerns as to the additional administrative burdens this places on both EU and non-EU parties will continue and could mean that EU participants potentially continue to be at a significant competitive disadvantage.
-Once amendments to the technical standards are agreed this will need to be considered in the context of specific transactions.
+Unfortunately market concerns as to the additional administrative burdens this places on both EU and non-EU parties remain and means that EU participants continue to be at a significant competitive disadvantage.

 The EU Commission may have felt constrained in this area as changes may have required modification to the level 1 text of the Securitisation Regulation and may provide clarifications in a future amendment of the Securitisation Regulation.
-For now, however, on the basis of affording the same protections for investments in non-EU securitisations, the Commission will instead rely on amendments to the technical standards relating to Article 7 to facilitate the provision of information from non-EU sell-side parties and any additional guidance.
+For now, however, on the basis of affording the same protections for investments in non-EU securitisations, the market may have to rely on amendments to the technical standards relating to Article 7 to facilitate the provision of information from non-EU sell-side parties and any additional guidance.
 Until such time as any private securitisation templates are finalised however, investors in third-country securitisations are at a significant disadvantage with potentially material repercussions for the wider market.